A characterization of positive spanning sets with ties to strongly connected digraphs: Positive spanning sets

 \begin{definition}[Structural equivalence]~ Let $\mD$ and $\mD^{'}$ be two matrices in $\R^{n \times m}$.
 The matrices $\mD$ and $\mD^{'}$ are \emph{structurally equivalent} if there exists a non-singular matrix $\mB \in \R^{n \times n}$, a permutation matrix $\mP \in \R^{m \times m}$ and a diagonal matrix $\mathbf{\Delta} \in \R^{m \times m}$ with positive diagonal entries such that

 We then write $\mD \equiv \mD^{'}$. \end{definition}

 Note that the notion of structural equivalence for PSSs was previously stated in the context of derivative-free optimization for families of vectors~\cite[Definition 2.3]{IDCoope_CJPrice_2001}.
 By adapting this definition to matrices, we can combine Definition~\ref{def:structequiv} together with Proposition~\ref{prop:characterizepss} to obtain a characterization of PSSs based on structural equivalence.
+This characterization involves matrices that have a particularly simple expression, thanks to the rescaling and permutation operators.

 \begin{proposition} A matrix $\mD \in \R^{n \times m}$ is a PSS of some $\ell$-dimensional subspace $\LL$ of $\R^n$ if and only if there exists $m-n$ vectors $\vv_1$,$\dots$,$\vv_{m-n}$ in $\R^{\ell}$ such that